Home / Teaching / Integrative Studio I

 The work in this course requires motivation, exploration, risk-taking, and most importantly, an openness to new ideas.
 The grading policy of this class is meant to encourage you to explore new ideas and take chances.
 Do not think in terms of "What must I do to receive an A grade", but think in terms of what you would like to learn.

-Attendance: Attendance to all classes is expected.
-You are allowed up to ONE unexcused absences.
+Attendance: You are expected to attend ALL classes.
+You are allowed up to ONE unexcused absence.
 Unexcused absence beyond this threshold may result in failing this course.
+Attendance will be taken at 9:00am sharp and absences will affect your grade.
+3 lates = 1 absence.

-Assignments: All homework assignments are due at the beginning of class.
+Assignments: All Unit Projects and homework assignments are due at the beginning of class.
 Late projects will not be accepted.

 Critique: Students will work closely with each other to develop their projects.
-This includes learning to speak clearly expressing oneself when respectfully discussing their own and others artwork.
+This includes developing your verbal skills, confidence, and insights about receiving and providing criticism.
+Students will work to express themselves clearly while respectfully discussing their own and others artwork.

-Sketchbook / Journal: Students should also document their creative process and artistic development within the sketchbook / journal.
+Pocket Sketchbook and Foundation Sketchbook Students should also document their creative process and artistic development within the pocket sketchbook and the foundation sketchbook.
 Think of the sketchbook as a resource to contain your present ideas and hints of future directions to explore.
+Students will be given weekly homework assignments using the foundation sketchbook.

 Grading: